kidsneuro-lab/RNA_splice_tool/README.md

 ```

-Multiple cortar samplfiles can be run in sequence with the `cortar_batch()` function, substituting a path to a folder of samplefiles for the file argument.
+Multiple cortar samplefiles can be run in sequence with the `cortar_batch()` function, substituting a path to a folder of samplefiles for the file argument.

 ## Subsetting